-The following information covers a variety of PC 365 models.
-Some of the features listed apply to specific models only.
-For a listing of features for your specific PC 365 model, refer to the System Summary screen in the Configuration/Setup Utility program.
-For instructions on gaining access to the Configuration/Setup Utility program and the System Summary screen, refer to "Viewing the System Summary" on page 27.
+The following information covers a variety of models.
+For a listing of features for your specific model, refer to the System Summary screen in the Configuration/Setup Utility program.
+For instructions on gaining access to the Configuration/Setup Utility program and the System Summary screen, refer to "Viewing the System Summary" on page 42.